rust-embedded/book/src/peripherals/singletons.md

 * Because we are using a singleton, there is only one way or place to obtain a `SerialPort` structure
 * To call the `read_speed()` method, we must have ownership or a reference to a `SerialPort` structure

-These two factors put together means that it is only possible to access the hardware if we have appropriately satisfied the borrow checker, meaning that at no point do we have multiple mutible references to the same hardware!
+These two factors put together means that it is only possible to access the hardware if we have appropriately satisfied the borrow checker, meaning that at no point do we have multiple mutable references to the same hardware!

 ```rust
 fn main() {